timkaechele/herb/README.md

   bundle exec herb version            Prints the versions of the Herb gem and the libherb library.
 ```

-For detailed information, like how you can use Herb programatically in Ruby and JavaScript, visit the [documentation site](https://herb-tools.dev/bindings/ruby/reference).
+For detailed information, like how you can use Herb programmatically in Ruby and JavaScript, visit the [documentation site](https://herb-tools.dev/bindings/ruby/reference).

 ## Background and Talk